vivmagarwal/HTML-SCSS-JS-Playground/README.md

 once install completes
 run `gulp watch`

-Make changes in src folder
-    - index.html
-    - script-es6.js
-    - style.scss
+index.html and script.js is used as it is.
+JS files are not processed because most browsers supports latest JS features.
+In case you are an IE-11 user - you may consider using https://github.com/drupalastic/HTML-SCSS-JS-Starterkit

-these files will automatically compile to the `build` directory.
-Browser will automatically reload / refresh on change.
+style.scss will be compiled to style.css.
+Browser will refresh automatically on change.